matterwoven/OkayActuallyInfernusWithoutBreakingEverything/Readme.md

 # Introduction
 Adds a new survivor: Infernus.

-Depending on how interested people seem in this project I'll see about importing other characters from Deadlock into RoR2 as well.
+If people are interested in this project I'll see about importing other characters from Deadlock into RoR2 as well.

 ## Skills
 | Type | Name | Description |